-If the XF's accommodations fall short of the competition, it's behind the front seats.
+The XF's rear-seat accommodations fall short of those of the competition.
 The rear seat itself is comfortable, with decent side bolstering for the outside passengers, using the same fine materials as in front.
 Yet the rear space seems more confining than the roomiest cars in this class, regardless of what the published measurements suggest.
 Rear passengers up to 5 feet, 8 inches will find plenty of space, but taller riders might get squeezed on leg and headroom.
 The back seat also has fewer amenities then some competitors.
-There's a power point and two amiable vents on the back of the center console, but no temperature control or fan.
+There's a power point and two adjustable vents on the back of the center console, but no temperature control or fan.
 Storage options are limited to the fold-out pockets on the front seatbacks (good), and small bins at the bottom of the rear doors (bad).
 Cupholders are provided in the fold-down armrest, but they're not very deep or very good at holding cups.

-The high-performance supercharged XFR will still streak from zero to 60 miles per hour in just 4.7 seconds, competitive with the quickest cars in its class.
-The Supercharged XF moves to 60 not much behind, in 4.9 seconds, with both V8 engines getting 15/23 mpg City/Highway.
-But the new supercharged V6 gets to 60 in a brisk 5.7 seconds while achieving 18/28 mpg.
-And the turbocharged four-cylinder achieves 60 in 7.5 seconds and manages 19/29 mpg.
+The supercharged V6 gets from 0 to 60 in a brisk 5.7 seconds while achieving 18/28 mpg.
+And the turbocharged four-cylinder achieves 0-60 in 7.5 seconds and manages 19/29 mpg.
 (We consider the 8-second mark generally separates the quick and the slow in 0-60 mph acceleration comparisons.)
 The supercharged V6 appears to be the performance value here, with dramatically quicker performance than what is offered by the four-cylinder.

 Complementing good steering feel, the XF has an excellent ride and handling balance.
 It rides firmly, but it glides over most bumps, and the reward for firmness is that it doesn't lean in fast curves.
 It stays level front to rear under hard braking or hard acceleration, and it's stable as granite at high speeds.

-Still, the slickest electronic systems aren't worth much if the underlying mechanical components aren't up to snuff.
-The XF's are first-rate.
+The XF's mechanical components are first-rate.
 It starts with a tight, flex-free unitized chassis and body, the foundation for all of the car's dynamic behavior.
 The suspension uses a sophisticated multi-link arrangement in back and aluminum components to reduce weight and improve response time.
 The Supercharged and XFR models also have Adaptive Dynamics, a damping system which automatically adjusts shock absorber settings to suit both road conditions and the way the vehicle is being driven.

 A drive in the rain demonstrate two important things: First, the XF is inherently balanced, meaning it's no more prone to slide on its front tires than it is to spin out at the rear; and second, the Dynamic Stability Control does a great job.
 In the Automatic mode, where most drivers will keep it, the DSC works early, throttling the engine back or tapping the brakes before the driver anticipates that one end of the car or the other might be sliding.